 He also wouldn’t have done it without the cash.

-It was a spur-of-the-moment, $100 dare to anyone who would take it made the afternoon before over a case of beer and a copy of The Plainsman, the student newspaper, by a brother — The Mastermind is well worth a book all his own — who thought that if the Lambda Chi’s wanted to be the first to make a name for themselves along these lines, they had to act fast.
-Streak took him up on it pretty quick.
+Streak didn’t think twice about it.
+A hundred bucks?
+Sold.
 He had bills to pay.
-The Mastermind spent the rest of the day taking up donations (Streak had around $150 in his pocket Friday night— the brothers kept bringing tips), and telling people to shut up about it, and putting the plan together: Maps, multiple getaway cars, headlight signals, Plan B’s, brothers stationed along the concourse with orders to beat down anyone who tried to stop him, clothes stashed in the trashcan of the Parker Hall basement bathroom, just in case.
-We’re talking military precision.
+So, the Mastermind spent the rest of the day taking up donations — Streak kept getting tips and wound up with $150 in his pocket by the end of the night — and telling people to shut up about it and planning the thing… maps, multiple getaway cars, headlight signals, Plan Bs, Plan Cs, brothers stationed along the concourse with orders to take care of anyone who tried to stop him, clothes stashed in the trashcan of the Parker Hall basement bathroom, just in case.
+Military precision.
 All Streak had to do was show up.

 He leans forward.

 “I mean, it’s easy enough in something like this to say ‘yes, yeah, I’ll do that for a hundred bucks or whatever it was.
 But then you’re kind of committed, you’re there, and it’s time to go.”